 Because the outer corners of your eyes droop slightly, create an upturned appearance with a cat-eye.
 We recommend using an easy-to-apply liner like the IT Cosmetics Superhero No-Tug Gel Eyeliner.
 For your smoky eye, apply a light-colored highlight shade over the entire lid, inner corners and brow bone.
 Then brush a medium shade from the middle of your lid to the outer corner.
 Blend a deeper color at the outermost corner of your eye.
 Remember to always blend out and up.

 A Smoky Eye Tutorial for Hooded Eyes

-Hooded eyes have an extra layer of skin that droops down over the natural crease, causing eyes to look partly closed.
+Hooded eyes have an extra layer of skin that droops down over the natural crease.
 You want to avoid applying a dark shadow all over the lid as this could make it appear heavier.
 Instead, use a medium shade like the Urban Decay 24/7 Eyeshadow in Ember (a cool-toned brown) and brush it on from the outer corner of the eye up over the hooded area.
 Brush the same shade over your lash line as well.
 Take a contour shade and layer it on top to accentuate the depth.
 Finish by highlighting the inner corner of the lower lash line and your brow bone to make your eyes appear wide open.

 A Smoky Eye Tutorial for Monolid Eyes

 Your lids tend to have more of a flat surface with little to no crease, but don’t let that stop you from creating a smoky eye!
 Because your brow bone is also less defined, the trick is to create dimension.